Please see below a range of yacht job FAQs that may be able to help answer any questions you may have.

 You may have many skills that you didn’t realise are valuable for your super yacht CV.
 Depending on the role and department you wish to work in you could use skills such as; bartending, catering, cleaning and hospitality skills for stews and stewardesses.
 Deck drew would value a background in boats and water sports and an officer role would benefit from team and project management skills.

 Being in the yachting industry you will gain very valuable experience in team and project management and many other things.
 Returning back to shore-based work will have many opportunities for you and you can apply your skills and experience gained aboard to a variety of different roles including roles in the industry as a florist or charter broker and many completely unrelated positions.
+We recruit to many Shorebased and Household positions, please take a look at our jobs page or get in touch for more information.

 Contact Our Recruitment Team